Internet and Computer Aided Legal Research Rules and Guidelines

 Downloading and Printing:

 Printing is available at 20 cents per page, and patrons are responsible for all pages that they print.
-Online computer terminals and Chromebooks support downloading to a USB flash drive.
+Online computer terminals support downloading to a USB flash drive.

 Library staff assistance is LIMITED: